Bombardment of Brussels: Effect of bombardment

 On the morning of August 14, the barrage stopped for long enough for the French to resupply their batteries.
 Rumours that the French would be choosing new targets quickly spread, and in the confusion, the residents transported their belongings to the parts of the city which had already been hit.
 All of these were destroyed when the bombardment resumed.

 When the bombardment resumed, the city was hammered even harder across an even larger area: on the north, towards the Mint and the Dominican convent, where large quantities of furniture, heirlooms, works of art and family archives had been stored and would soon be lost underneath the rubble.
 To the east, fear spread that the Church of St. Michael and St. Gudula (now Brussels' cathedral) would be destroyed, and its riches were evacuated.
 The area around what is now the Brussels-Central railway station and the Chapel of Mary Magdalene of Brussels were ablaze, and the Recollet convent, already hit the night before, was near completely destroyed.
-Destruction then came to the Saint John Hospital, and in the night, to the Church of the Chapel.
+Destruction then came to the Saint John Hospital, and in the night, to the Chapel Church.
 By the morning of August 15, the entire city centre was an enormous brazier.
 To save the surrounding city by stopping the spread of the fire, Max Emmanuel used gunpowder to demolish numerous buildings to form a giant firebreak around the affected area, despite strong opposition by the buildings' owners.

 The French batteries did not stop firing until the middle of the day, after 48 hours of bombardment.